rocky-linux/documentation/en/rocky/8/guides/RL_mirroring_lsyncd.md

 ## Remember To Be Careful

 Anytime you are synchronizing a set of files or directories to another machine, think carefully about the effect it will have on the target machine.
-If you go back to ** The lsyncd.exclude File ** in our example above, can you imagine what might happen if /etc/fstab is synchronized?
+If you go back to **The lsyncd.exclude File** in our example above, can you imagine what might happen if */etc/fstab* is synchronized?

+For newbies, *fstab* is the file that is used to configure storage drives on any Linux machine.
 The disks and labels are almost certainly different.
-The next time the target machine was rebooted it would fail.
+The next time the target machine was rebooted it would likely fail to boot entirely.

 # Conclusions And References

-Lsyncd is another powerful tool for directory synchronization between machines.
-It is a tool that is easy to install and once configured the first time, is easy to maintain going forward.
+lsycnd is a powerful tool for directory synchronization between machines.
+As you've seen, it's not hard to install, and it's easy to maintain going forward.
+Can't ask for more than that.

-You can find more about lsyncd by going to [The Official Site](https://github.com/axkibe/lsyncd)
+You can find out more about lsyncd by going to [The Official Site](https://github.com/axkibe/lsyncd)